-SC321: Statistical Modeling

-Spring 2024
+SC326: Statistical Graphics and Principles of Visualization Spring 2024

-Professor: Jerzy Wieczorek Office: Lovejoy 110 Telephone: (207) 859-5841 Email: jawieczo@colby.edu Office hours: See our Moodle page Lectures: Mon / Weds / Fri, 12:00-12:50pm, Davis 308 Assignments: Homeworks are due on Friday at 4:00pm, unless otherwise instructed.
-Exams: There will be two midterm exams, each consisting of two parts, tentatively on Weds + Fri, March $20 + 22$ and on Weds + Fri, May $8 + 10$.
-Data Analysis Reports: There will be 3 or 4 reports (individually and in groups).
-In lieu of a final exam, the last report will be due TBD during finals week, May 15-20 .
+Professor: Jerzy Wieczorek Office: Lovejoy 110 Telephone: (207) 859-5841 Email: jawieczo@colby.edu Office hours: See our Moodle page Lectures & Labs: Mondays and Fridays, 1:00pm-1:50pm, Davis 308 Wednesdays, 1:00pm-1:50pm, Diamond 153 Weekly Assignments: Labs are due on Friday at 4:00pm, unless otherwise instructed.
+Homeworks are due on Thursday at 4:00pm, unless otherwise instructed.
+Lab Exam: There will be one lab exam, tentatively on Friday, March 22.
+Static Graphics Project: After mid-semester, there will be a group poster presentation project (tentatively scheduled for CLAS on Thursday, May 2).
+Interactive Graphics Project: There is no final exam.
+There will be a final group project involving an interactive graphic, accompanying paper, and peer critiques (due date TBD during finals week, May 15-20).
 Prerequisites: SC212 or consent of the instructor.
-Textbook: "STAT2: Modeling with Regression and ANOVA" by Cannon, Cobb, et al. (Second Edition-has a rainbow on cover)